10 Best Electric Chainsaws of 2022 – Top Picks, Reviews & Guide

 1. DEWALT DCCS670X1 Electric Chainsaw – Best Overall

-The DEWALT DCCS670X1 is our pick for best cordless electric chainsaw because it’s lightweight and easy to use.
+The DEWALT DCCS670X1 is our pick for the best electric chainsaw (cordless) because it’s lightweight and easy to use.
 It has a 16-inch bar to cut larger pieces of wood with very little kickback, and a safety chain brake to stop the chain if it does kickback.

 For your convenience, it has an automatic oiling system and a tool-free tensioning system to allow you to make quick and effortless adjustments to your chain.